Quickstart

 * default

-The generated files are already configured to build a geometry with a target and a flux detector.
-By default, the template also provides a YAML steering card that shoots protons at the target.
+The generated files define a geometry with a methane-gas target and a flux detector, and include a YAML steering card that shoots protons at the target.

 system_template.py -h